DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Font size when a menu is open (background is dimmed).
     - Minimum value is `0.001` and maximum value is `1.5`.
 Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
     - Default is the same value as `fontSize`
+* `scope` - type: STRING
+    - This property makes it possible to specify when the helpsystem element should be displayed.
+If it's set to `view` then it will only be displayed in the system and gamelist views and will be hidden when the menu is open.
+The opposite is true if it's set to `menu`, in this case the element will only be shown when the menu is open.
+Setting the property to `shared` will display the element both in the system and gamelist views and when the menu is open.
+    - Valid values are `shared`, `view` or `menu`
+    - Default is `shared`
+* `entries` - type: STRING
+   - This property controls which help entries that should be displayed, which can for instance be useful for narrow aspect ratio displays where all entries would otherwise not fit on screen.
+The entries are specified as a list of strings delimited by commas or by whitespace characters (tabs, spaces or line breaks).
+These are the available entries:\
+      `all`,
+      `back`,
+      `start`,
+      `a`,
+      `b`,
+      `x`,
+      `y`,
+      `l`,
+      `r`,
+      `lt`,
+      `rt`,
+      `left/right`,
+      `down`,
+      `up`,
+      `up/down`,
+      `up/down/left/right`,
+      `thumbstickclick`
+    - Default is `all` which displays all entries
 * `entrySpacing` - type: FLOAT
     - Spacing between the help element pairs.
     - Minimum value is `0` and maximum value is `0.04`